zevv/duc/README.md

 ### Introduction

-Duc is a small library and a collection of tools for inspecting and visualizing disk usage.
+Duc is a small a collection of tools for inspecting and visualizing disk usage.
 Duc maintains a database of accumulated sizes of directories of your file system, and allows you to query this database with some tools, or create fancy graphs showing you where your bytes are.